 2)Praia de Pipa - 3 hours from Natal - Rio Grande do Norte.
 You will need to rent a car or take a van to reach this beach.
 This beach is very beautiful with great restaurants and confortable pousadas.

-3)Florianópolis - Easy fly from Argentina, this island of Florianópolis is located in Santa Catarina and it's high a developed area, Joaquina beach, Armação, Santinho, and Ingleses are the most famous beach's around. about 5 years ago
+3)Florianópolis - Easy fly from Argentina, this island of Florianópolis is located in Santa Catarina and it's high a developed area, Joaquina beach, Armação, Santinho, and Ingleses are the most famous beach's around. over 5 years ago

 A friend of our kept on raving about Buzios near Rio.
 We ahven't been there but it is rated as a top destination on TripAdvisor. http://bit.ly/SGWbw8

 "If there’s a "beach economy," Buzios is its Wall Street.
 Its more than 20 beaches, world-class galleries, clubs and boutiques draw an elite set of travelers.
 Surfers love Geriba Beach, snorkelers enjoy Ferruda, hip Ossos Beach offers upscale beachside cafes and laid-back Ilhabela Beach offers a more down-to-earth Buzios experience."